 Wiki pages, Forums, Comments, Annotations, Versions, Relations...

-We discussed them as pretty much the same thing, and liked the idea of unification.
+On 27 Sep in London we discussed them as pretty much the same thing, and liked the idea of unification.

 They are similar conceptually (they're all part of Research Discourse) and as data.